 - All ceramic crown

-- Minimize use of the side of your mouth with the temporary crown.
+- Minimize the use of the side of your mouth with the temporary crown.
 Shift the bulk of your chewing to the other side of your mouth.

 - Avoid chewing hard foods (such as raw vegetables), which could dislodge or break the crown.

 On average, dental crowns last between 5 and 20 years.
-The life span of a crown depends on the amount of “wear and tear” the crown is exposed to, how well you follow good oral hygiene practices, and your personal mouth-related habits (you should avoid such habits as grinding or clenching your teeth, chewing ice, biting your fingernails and using your teeth to open packaging).
+The life span of a crown depends on the amount of “wear and tear” the crown is exposed to, how well you follow good oral hygiene practices, and your mouth-related habits (you should avoid such habits as grinding or clenching your teeth, chewing ice, biting your fingernails and using your teeth to open packaging).